Art Museum by Underline Studio, Canada23 March,2016

 Art Museum unites the Justina M. Barnicke Gallery and the University of Toronto Art Centre as one new institution dedicated to exhibition and education.
 It is one of the largest gallery spaces for the visual arts in Toronto and is housed within an iconic gothic-style building.

-The museum worked with Canadian graphic design studio Underline to develop a new brand identity system that would emphasise its placement within the city, and engage both the university community and the Toronto public.
-This extends across a variety of print communications including brochures, programs, posters, signage and website.
+The museum worked with Canadian graphic design studio Underline to develop a new visual identity system that would emphasise its placement within the city, and engage both the university community and the Toronto public.
+This links, through type, layout and multi-colour, a variety of print communications that included brochures, programs, posters, signage and website.

 Although the program can be reduced down to two key components, sans-serif type and colour palette, the new Art Museum identity draws its memorability and communicative value from its iconic period setting, and through a great use of juxtaposition.

 Bright contemporary colour and precise typographic form stand out from the natural colour and irregular qualities of stone, and the building’s imposing gothic forms.
 As such, brand identity, in conjunction with its environment, feels like a fair expression of Art Museum’s program of modern and classical art exhibition and education.

 Where identity is restrained, its context, and the contrast that this establishes, is acute, appropriate and impactful.
 The white decal, sans-serif type and angle, floating in an interior space of warm lighting and stone arches is particularly effective and a personal highlight.